 You are an important part of this event.
 Duties vary from racer to racer depending on individual needs.
 Please read the entirety of this Athlete’s Guide, but here are some basics:

-Swim: Watch from the two designated spectator’s areas.
-As your racer leaves the water they will call out their bib number to staff.
+Swim: As your racer leaves the water they will call out their bib number to staff.
 If staff cannot understand them, your assistance in clarifying the name and number would be helpful

 Post-swim: You are responsible for picking up after your athlete.
 You must stay aware of other racers and keep out of their way!
 Next, please do not drive swiftly out of the parking area.
 Most likely you will wait in line for a short period while our staff makes sure the cyclists are departing safely.
 When released from the parking area, drive slowly along the access driveway and — of course — be super-considerate of the racers as you pass them on the route.

-- Close to the final right turn in Glen (mile 78) to head toward Wildcat
+Close to the final right turn in Glen (at about mile 78) to head toward Wildcat

 Racers are responsible to take care of their own mechanical failures on the bike.
 Porters are allowed to assist.